parttimehacker/diyha-oled/README.md

 ## Setup
 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?
-- git clone the repository and then copy the python file to the **pkg_classes** directory of an relevant DIYHA applicattions on the server.
+- git clone the repository

-Proceed to describe how to install / setup one's local environment / get started with the project.
 ```
 git clone https://github.com/parttimehacker/diyha-oled.git
 cd diyha-oled